What you need to know

 - How will the project enhance your teaching?

-- How will it improve the students' classroom experience?
+- How will it improve the students' experiences in the classroom?

 - What is the potential impact of the project at MIT?
 Estimate the number of students served now and in the future.

-- A description of staffing and resources (i.e. financial, space, or equipment) required.
+- A description of staffing and resources needed for the project (including personnel, space, equipment, etc.).

-- Note interactions across departments or schools and/or among faculty and other members of the extended MIT community, such as alumni, close industrial partners, research scientists, and partners at other institutions.
+- A description of interactions across departments or schools and/or among faculty and other members of the extended MIT community, such as alumni, close industrial partners, research scientists, and partners at other institutions.

 - Previous d’Arbeloff Fund recipients should also include a summary of past projects, noting any unspent funds.

-- A completed budget sheet that lists other sources of support, committed and requested.
+- A completed budget sheet that details how requested funding will be used and lists other sources of support, committed and requested.

-- Letters of support from the appropriate department head(s) addressing cost sharing and sustainability after d’Arbeloff funding ends.
+- Required letters of support from the appropriate department head(s) addressing cost sharing and sustainability after d’Arbeloff funding ends.

 Requirements and restrictions